alapanme/Cucumber-Selenium-Framework/README.md

 So, In conclusion; Cucumber understands Gherkin language, read Feature files and execute code written in Step Definition files with the help of Cucumber Options specified in TestRunner.

-# Details about the Framework Components (one by one) -
+# Details about the Framework Components (one by one):
 - src/main java -> dataProviders -> configFileReader - As the name suggests this is created to read all the data/configurations that are there in the properties file.
 - enums -> DriverType - Hardcoding of the driver keywords.
 Currently it supports chrome & opera.
 We can add other values in future.
 - enums -> EnvironmentType - Hardcoding of the environment type.
 Currently mentioned are Local & Remote.
 We can add other values in future.